-As of March 2018 – there are currently 453 active blogs & labels using SubmitHub, with a combined reach of 45.8m fans.
-In total, they have received 3,180,324 submissions, with an average response rate of 72%.
-You need to pay to submit and you must do your research but this tool is a great way to get to the blogs and get responses and feedback from bloggers.
+There are currently hundreds of active blogs, playlisters & labels using SubmitHub with a combined reach of millions of fans.
+You need to pay to submit your music and you must do your research.
+Submithub is a great way to get to the blogs and get responses and feedback (well worth the investment!).

 Work any angles you may have.
 Is the lead singer of the band a vegan, a parent, really into yoga?